Think. Reflect. Dream. Imagine.

 Refilling Your Bull & Stash Journal

 Now, I am probably more excited about this than Michael Scott in a paper factory, but seriously, this is pretty damn cool.

-Instead of huge rings that not only look displeasing and make for a bulky design, the fact that this beautiful journal isn’t a one-time use is remarkable.
+Instead of huge rings that not only look displeasing and make for a bulky design, but the fact that this beautiful journal isn’t a one-time use is also remarkable.

 Not only does it keep waste out of landfills, but with the leather cover, it will last a lifetime.